 And then I would turn to Ephesians 1:4: “Even as he chose [i.e., elected] us in him before the foundation of the world.”
 God decided to save you before he actually did it.
 He is not whimsical.
 He doesn’t get taken off guard.
 He doesn’t have plan B’s.
 He saved you sovereignly because he decided to.
 That’s how I would explain election to someone.

 I would write down a few more texts about election for this person to take home and study on their own: Romans 8:30, Romans 9:11, Romans 11:5, and 1 Corinthians 1:23–24.

 My aim in explaining the mystery of election would be to awaken in both of us a greater sense of wonder that we are saved, and that we owe it all to God — that apart from him we can do nothing and, therefore, all of our lives should be lived in the constant amazement that we are saved and that he would die for us.
 My aim is humility in us and all glory to God.

 This article is an excerpt from an episode of Ask Pastor John, “How Do I Explain Election over Brunch?”

-Look at the Book is a new online method of teaching the Bible.
-It’s an ongoing series of 8–12-minute videos in which the camera is on the text, not the teacher.
+Look at the Book is an ongoing series of 8–12-minute videos in which the camera is on the text, not the teacher.
 You will hear John Piper’s voice and watch his pen underline, circle, make connections, and scribble notes — all to help you learn to read God’s word for yourself.
 His goal is to help you not only see what he sees, but where he sees it and how he found it.